aonufrei/threads-docs/threads.md

 A Thread is a very light-weight process, or we can say the smallest part of the process.
 It can be used to implement some tasks in parallel.

-All the programs in Java works in at least one thread.
+All the programs in Java work in at least one thread.
 For example, when the `main()` method is called, the thread called "main" is started.

-Lets review the example of program that uses threads:
+Let's review the example of a program that uses threads:
 ```java
 public class ThreadsUsageExample {
 	public static void main(String[] args) {